 While they can be pests around your houseplants, they also signal that your plant has a fungal issue or root rot.
 They also assist in breaking down your compost pile, and the larvae of a few species are even predatory while many adults are pollinators.

-While often having somewhat long abdomens, the average fruit fly has a more compact body, much like houseflies, than mosquitoes and are mostly harmless.
+While often having somewhat long abdomens, the average fruit fly has a more compact body, much like houseflies, rather than mosquitoes, and are mostly harmless.

 #10 – Long-Bodied Cellar Spider